spring-jdbc-crud/simplejdbcmapper/README.md

 1. For the above case the java type of EmployeeSkill.employeeId, and Employee.id should be same, as well as EmployeeSkill.skillId should be same as Skill.id.

 ### 4.Using multiple queries to populate relationships.
-The Relationship api is agnostic of where the lists provided to it are from.
-This allows results from multiple queries to populate relationships.
-We will use a previous example:
+The Relationship api is agnostic of the source of the lists.
+Results from multiple queries can be used to populate relationships.
 - Order has many OrderLine  - Will do this in one query
 - OrderLine has one Product  - Will do this in another query

-From the results of these 2 queries we will populate the relationships.
+From the results of these 2 queries the relationships can be populated.

 ```
   // first query